QData/LaMP/README.md

 To use the fully connected label graph, use `-label_mask none`, and to use the edgeless label graph, use `-label_mask inv_eye`.

-Feel free to open an issue or email jjl5sw@virginia.edu with any questions.
+Feel free to open an issue with any questions.

 ## Acknowledgement
 Much of this code was adapted from https://github.com/jadore801120/attention-is-all-you-need-pytorch